Archive Best Children’s Books About Internet Safety

 Age Range: 5-8

-Written by Stuart Spendlow and hilariously illustrated by Amy Bradley, Penguinpig is the story of a little girl named Sophie, who sets out on an adventure to find a penguinpig, the exciting creature that she has read about online.
-Not getting her parents’ permission — as they’re busy and not paying attention —and following instructions from a website, she goes to the zoo to look for the penguinpig she’s read so much about.
+Penguinpig is written by Stuart Spendlow and hilariously illustrated by Amy Bradley.
+It is the story of a little girl named Sophie, who sets out on an adventure to find a penguinpig, an exciting creature she has read about online.
+She can’t get her parents’ permission, as they’re busy and not paying attention.
+Following instructions from a website, she goes to the zoo to look for the penguinpig she’s read so much about.
 She gradually realizes things aren’t as the website made them out to be.

-Used as part of the curriculum in many elementary schools across the UK, Penguinpig has found a solid place among teachers and also parents.
+Penguinpig has found a solid place among teachers and also parents.
+It’s used as part of the curriculum in many elementary schools across the UK.
 Our guess is your child will immensely enjoy this extremely imaginative book too.

 2. Clicker the Cat